 So, what happened to Denis after he stopped acting circa 1992?
 It seems that he has done some writing.
 According to the Internet Movie Data Base (IMDb), he was nominated for the James Kirkwood Writing Prize (1997) for Highway 56.
 He also finished second in the Arizona Authors Association National Literary Contest (2000).

 According to a 2018 post called "Happy Days, Where Did They Go?" on the Cleverst. website, Denis "retired from acting and is currently living in L.A."
-Denis, if you so desire, I invite you to send me an email keeping fans about to date about yourself.
+Denis, if you so desire, I invite you to send me an email keeping fans up to date about yourself.
 I would be very pleased if you would do so, and I would like to publish it for the readers of TV Banter.